Civil Asset Forfeiture Law in Washington – All You Need to Know

 However, as is often the situation in these cases, law enforcement agencies can be a bit too enthusiastic, leading them to seize an innocent person's property.
 We have assisted many clients in cases where the property taken had zero connection to an alleged crime.
 But if a defendant does not swiftly secure the services of a Washington asset forfeiture attorney their property may be sold by law enforcement.

 The forfeiture defense attorneys at The Curtis Firm, LLC can help you fight the forfeiture of your property to government authorities.
 To request a free case evaluation, get in touch with us today.

-The government's power to seize property
+The government's power to seize cash and property

 Under Washington and federal law, government agencies have power to seize instruments that were used in the performance of a crime.
 They have the power to seize unlawful contraband such guns, drugs, knives and other goods.
-The Port of Seattle Police Department provides the primary law enforcement service to Seattle-Tacoma International Airport (SEA) and the Port's seaport properties.
+The Port of Seattle Police Department provides the primary law enforcement service to Seattle-Tacoma International Airport and the Port's seaport properties.
 In the context of the Sea-tac airport, the Port of Seattle Police Department is the main law enforcement agency that institute the forfeiture procedure.

 Law enforcement may also take possession of your property or money if they suspect that it was acquired through illegal activity.
 The purpose of this power is to enable the law enforcement agencies put a stop to criminal activity and the distribution of its proceeds.
 There are three main categories that can be seized here.
 They include:

 - Proceeds from unlawful activity: This includes property that was gotten from specific crimes or that can be traced back to an illegal activity

 - Contraband: This includes property that the law declares is illegal to own e.g. drugs, weapons etc.

 - Tools used to commit a crime: This include instruments that were used to carry out criminal activity